-Born in London with a french-sounding name, a proud exotic heritage and a street-wise attitude that’s pure New York City, Simon has become a trusted collaborator for a new generation of filmmakers.
-He is an Emmy-nominated film producer, an award-winning composer, film producer and a founding partner of the film fund, Atomic Features.
+Born in London with a french-sounding name, a proud South Asian heritage and a street-wise attitude that’s pure New York, Simon has become a trusted collaborator for a new generation of filmmakers.
+He is an Emmy-nominated film producer, an award-winning composer and a founding partner of the film fund, Atomic Features.
 As a teenager Simon started TRP, a BMX bike company that became a hit venture, running it out of his bedroom and reaching kids all over the globe.
 In college Simon developed the world's first online Help Desk, which launched his award-winning tech startup, greenButton.com.

 Throughout it all, Simon has always been creating music, quietly at first, in a bedroom he shared with two sisters, then in garage bands, and finally in world class studios.
 Along the way, whispers of recognition appeared in Variety, The Hollywood Reporter, NME, Spin Magazine and IndieWire for his work with Julian Casablancas frontman for THE STROKES and accomplished filmmakers Mary Harron (ALIAS GRACE, AMERICAN PSYCHO), Anja Marquardt, a 2014 Berlin Film Festival-winner, Independent Spirit Award nominee, Hossein Keshavarz (DOG SWEAT) and Student Academy Award winner, Dennis Lee.

-This experience inspired Simon to pursue a Master’s degree in Music Technology at NYU.
+This experience inspired Simon to pursue graduate studies in Music Technology at NYU.
 Along the way Simon has worked with dozens of fast-rising directing talents such as Anja Marquardt (THE GIRLFRIEND EXPERIENCE), Brett Rapkin (THE WEIGHT OF GOLD), Caryn Waechter (THE SISTERHOOD OF NIGHT), Spirit Award nominee - Hossein Keshavarz (DOG SWEAT), Francisco Ordonez (ST. PAUL), as well as iconic directors such as Mary Harron (AMERICAN PSYCHO) and Julian Casablancas, Grammy-winning frontman of the genre-defining New York rock band, THE STROKES.
 After these formative projects Simon took the leap to co-compose the score for JESUS HENRY CHRIST (starring Michael Sheen and executive produced by Julia Roberts) with Grammy-winning guitar virtuoso David Torn (LARS & THE REAL GIRL).
 Soon after, Simon was asked to score and co-produce SHE’S LOST CONTROL (with Executive Producer and Oscar nominee, Oren Moverman), which went on to win the CICAE prize at the 2014 Berlin Film Festival, two Spirit Award nominations and official selections many top-tier festivals including SXSW and the prestigious New Directors/New Films series.

 IMPERIUM marks Simon’s second collaboration with director, Daniel Ragussis, for whom Simon scored the film HABER, which premiered at the Telluride film festival and went on to win the National Board of Review Motion Picture Award.

-Upcoming projects include Simon producing and scoring the 2016 MacArthur prize-winning documentary, THE INTERPRETER, directed by Sofian Khan and Andres Caballero, INVISIBLE, directed by T.J.
+Recent projects include producing and scoring the MacArthur prize-winning documentary, THE INTERPRETER, directed by Sofian Khan and Andres Caballero, INVISIBLE, directed by T.J.
 Parcell, and HBO's THE WEIGHT OF GOLD.

 Other milestones include writing for Timeout NY Magazine, covering the TriBeCa Film Festival, providing additional reporting for TapeOp Magazine (a pro audio publication), and serving as Program Director (2008) for the South Asian International Film Festival.
 Simon is also a frequent member of the Tribeca Film Festival Programming Committee and a juror for the Oscar-qualifying Bermuda International Film Festival.

-Simon has been profiled by ASCAP, 15 Questions and mentioned in Rolling Stone, Deadline Hollywood, Variety, Hollywood Reporter, Spin Magazine, NME and IndieWire.
-Simon is an active member of BAFTA NY, SCL and the IFP.
-Simon also teaches film producing and post-production at Studio4, a James Franco-founded acting and filmmaking school in NYC.
+Simon has been profiled by MEDIUM, NBC News, ASCAP, 15 Questions and mentioned in Rolling Stone, Deadline Hollywood, Variety, Hollywood Reporter, Spin Magazine, NME and IndieWire.
+Simon is an active member of the Producers Guild East and a board member of HRTS-NY.
+Simon teaches Film and TV producing at NYU.